 Few Colorado landscapes are imbued with as much history as the San Luis Valley.
 The area has been inhabited for more than 10,000 years, first by Native Americans, and later by Spanish settlers.
 It’s been the setting for tons of famous expeditions, including those led by notable (and notorious) names like Don Juan Bautista de Anza and John C. Fremont.

 In addition to its rich cultural history, the San Luis Valley also played a key role in railroad transportation in Colorado, it boasts a vibrant agricultural scene, and it was home to some of the territory’s earliest military outposts.
-For history buffs, there’s no better way to take in the valley than with a tour of these eight museums.
+For history buffs, there’s no better way to take in the valley than along Southern Colorado's Museum Trail.

 Begin your San Luis Valley museum tour in Creede, whose colorful history (including outlaws, relatives of Kit Carson, and the assassination of Jesse James’ killer) is worth a trip unto itself.
 The Underground Mining Museum doesn’t just house exhibits dedicated to mining: the museum and community center are actually underground.
 Construction began in 1990, and two years later, most of its displays were set up.
 The Underground Mining Museum has real mining equipment, and its exhibits demonstrate the techniques historically used to mine silver in the area.

 Next up: From Creede, take CO-149 south to South Fork, where you’ll hang a left onto US-160 E. Your next stop will be on the right as you enter Monte Vista.

 Transportations of the West Museum